cloud-bulldozer/benchmark-wrapper/README.md

 Look at some of the other benchmarks for examples of how this works.

+Note: Please tag @aakarshg for review when adding a new benchmark wrapper especially ones that index data into elasticsearch and mention:
+* which field(key) in the document will be of the type date(time)
+* highly recommend that the key of the type date(time) use epoch format (helps a lot when dealing with tool run in multiple timezones like snafu)

 ## how do I integrate snafu wrapper into my ripsaw benchmark?

 You just replace the commands to run the workload in your ripsaw benchmark (often in roles/Your_Workload/templates/workload.yml.j2) with the command below.

 First, you have to define environment variables used to pass information to